 Norwich University applied for and received funding under this program and used no less than half the amount, or $1,002,307, for emergency financial grants to students.
 Per Department of Education (DOE) guidance, the university made direct cash grants to students.
 Grants were prioritized based on socioeconomic circumstance.
-Students must have met federal eligibility requirements and could not have been exclusively enrolled in an online program prior to March 13, 2020 in order to qualify to receive HEERF emergency funds.
+Students must have met federal eligibility requirements and could not have been exclusively enrolled in an online program prior to March 13, 2020, to qualify to receive HEERF emergency funds.
 The university has distributed $1,002,307 to 955 students.
-This represents approximately 46% of the 2,095 CARES eligible students.
+This represents approximately 46% of the 2,095 CARES-eligible students.

 Norwich University and Sodexo Dining Services are working together to operate our on-campus dining facilities in compliance with current guidance from the CDC and the Vermont Department of Health.
 To prevent the spread of the coronavirus, physical distancing and enhanced cleaning protocols will be integrated into everything we do.
 To learn more about dining locations, meal options, hours of operation, seating arrangements, and other details of dining service please view this video.
 Together we are committed to operating safely and delivering delicious meals to our campus community.

 Dear Norwich Students, Parents, Faculty, Staff, Alumni and Friends: